About

 Rapid Response: IV therapy can provide a more immediate response, especially for acute conditions or when rapid relief is desired.

-DMSO IV therapy is administered through a small intravenous catheter placed in your arm.
-The infusion is typically slow and controlled, allowing for gradual absorption and minimizing any potential discomfort.
+DMSO IV therapy is delivered through a small intravenous catheter placed in the arm.
+Infusions are administered slowly and in a controlled manner to allow for gradual absorption and to reduce potential discomfort.

 Potential Side Effects and Considerations